all-of-us/workbench/README.md

 cd api
-gcloud auth login <user>@pmi-ops.org # for test environment gcloud config set account <user>@pmi-ops.org # also works if logged in.
-./project.rb get-test-service-creds # the dev-up command should also include this step.
+gcloud auth login <user>@pmi-ops.org # for test environment gcloud config set account <user>@pmi-ops.org # also works if logged in. gcloud auth list # confirm it's what you expect ./project.rb get-test-service-creds # the dev-up command should also include this step.
 ```
 You should see a file `sa-key.json` in the current directory